matsjoyce/plaraefs/README.md

 ------------------------------

  - Starts `BLOCK_ID_SIZE` block id for the next file continuation block, 0 if there isn't one
+ - Followed by `BLOCK_ID_SIZE` block id for the previous file continuation block
  - Followed by 32 `BLOCK_ID_SIZE` block ids indicating the next blocks
  - Followed by data